smapiot/piral/src/plugins/piral-feeds/README.md

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

+## Why and When

+A standard scenario that needs to be covered by most applications is:

+1. Don't load data in the beginning, but just when a component requiring this data should be shown
+2. When the component should be shown read data from the backend - in the meantime showing a loading spinner
+3. When data was received from backend actually show the component with the provided data
+4. When data was updated (e.g., by having a `WebSocket` connection to the backend) the shown component updates its information, data
+5. When data was manipulated (e.g., by submitting a `PUT` or `POST` to the backend) the data is updated, too and the shown component updates

+Quite often, this simple scenario involves quite some code and ceremony to be reliable.
+The whole scenario (lazy load of data, update management on the data) is what call a "data feed" or short "feed" (not to confuse with Pilet Feed service, which is the service provisioning the pilets).

+`piral-feeds` is an abstraction over the state management.
+The abstraction is exposed to be used by pilets with the pilet API.
+It allows creating a connector that returns a higher-order component capable of connecting any React (view) component to the data management.

+Alternatives: Expose your own state management solution to the pilets such that they can work directly on it.
+Or leave it to pilets to manage lazy loading and state management on their own.

 ## Documentation

 The following functions are brought to the Pilet API.